Ericobon/Predictive_Model/README.md

 I made the following changes and created the following variables:
 * An 75/25 train/test split was used and as my data contained dates, the most recent 25% of the data became the test set.
 * Any missing values in a categorical feature were assigned a new category 'NONE' and missing values in numeric features were imputed using the median.
 Some heuristic functions were also used to impute systematic missing values.
-* One-hot-encoding was used to encode categorical features and ordinal encoding was used to encode ordinal features.
-Target encoding was also used for a few categorical features.

 ## Model Building
 In this step, I built a few different candidate models and compared different metrics to determine which was the best model for deployment.
 Three of those models were: